Alzheimer’s Association Helpline: 800-272-3900

 We partner with the Alzheimer’s Association to bring programs to our area.
 Please see the News and Events page for a list of upcoming events in our area.

 Click here to be directed to a portion of the Alzheimer’s Association website that addresses Dementia and Driving.
 When do you know it’s time for your loved one to stop driving and how do you initiate this difficult conversation with your loved one.

-The Alzheimer’s Association also provides a Virtual Library.
-The Green-Field Library, located at the home office of the Alzheimer’s Association in Chicago, Illinois, is the nation’s oldest and foremost library and resource center devoted to increasing knowledge about Alzheimer’s disease and other dementias.
-“Visit” this library online at https://www.alz.org/help-support/resources/virtual_library .
+Alzheimer’s Association Green-Field Library: The Green-Field Library, located at the home office of the Alzheimer’s Association in Chicago, Illinois, is the nation’s oldest and foremost library and resource center devoted to increasing knowledge about Alzheimer’s disease and other dementias.

 - Alzheimer’s Association Helpline: 800- 272-3900

 - Emergency Services: 9-1-1

 The DICE Approach is a program provided at the ADRC of Northwest Wisconsin that guides caregivers through a process that helps them better understand and identify the underlying causes of behavioral and psychological symptoms of dementia.
 It provides the tools to manage these symptoms by dealing with the underlying problem, using evidence-based behavioral and environmental strategies, rather than relying solely on medication.
 Contact the ADRC to learn more about DICE at 877-485-2372.